Hong Kong lawmakers urge ban on bitcoin as scam victims turn to police

 His comments came in the wake of a statement by the Hong Kong Monetary Authority urging people “to exercise extra caution when considering making transactions or investments with Bitcoin”.

-The company at the center of the scam, MyCoin, describes itself on its website as a “leading global Bitcoin trading platform and application service provider”.
+The company at the centre of the scam, MyCoin, describes itself on its website as a “leading global Bitcoin trading platform and application service provider”.

 Telephone calls to MyCoin in Hong Kong could not be connected on Wednesday.
 Calls to its China customer service line were not answered.